 Shop 44, 436 Victoria Road, Chatswood

-Tea Journal boasts a well-curated menu of Chinese tea, some from the proprietor’s family plantation, as well as some inspired Asian tea blends (lavender pu’er anyone?).
-While just steps away from Chatswood transport interchange, the venue is peaceful and well-suited to taking time for tea.
+Tea Journal boasts a curated menu of Chinese tea, some from the proprietor’s family plantation, as well as tea blends.
+While just steps away from the hubs of Chatswood and Chinatown, the peaceful venues are well-suited to taking time for tea.

 D6 Sussex Centre, 401 Sussex Street, Sydney

 Take a seat for a formal tea tasting or relax with an all-you-can-drink-for-$15 session.
-Topo has a mix of popular Chinese and Taiwanese teas as well as a couple of rarer teas (the only one to sell tai ping ho kui in Sydney!) and an outstanding range of gong fu cha teaware.
+Topo has a mix of their own plantation teas alongside popular Chinese and Taiwanese teas as well as a couple of rarer teas and an outstanding range of gong fu cha teaware.

 A well-appointed teahouse with a modern oriental theme, Zensation excels at hosting tea events, particularly at Chinese New Year.
 Pair your tea with food by choosing a degustation, or select your own brew from the curated menu.
 Leaf and teaware also available for sale.